NeuSDFusion: A Spatial-Aware Generative Model for 3D Shape Completion, Reconstruction, and Generation: Related Works

 \subsection{Representation of 3D Shapes}

 Various 3D shape representations have been investigated to facilitate the 3D synthesis task.
 We categorize them into two primary classes: rendering-based and rendering-free methods.
-Rendering-based approaches, such as GET3D~\cite{gao2022get3d}, Zero123~\cite{liu2023zero}, employ multi-view images to learn object geometry via volume rendering~\cite{mildenhall2021nerf}.
+Rendering-based approaches~\cite{karnewar2023holodiffusion, hong2023lrm}, such as LRM~\cite{hong2023lrm}, Zero123~\cite{liu2023zero}, employ multi-view images to learn object geometry via volume rendering~\cite{mildenhall2021nerf}.
 However, these methods overlook the available 3D objects as priors, leading to coarse shapes that often lack fine geometry details.
-On the other hand, rendering-free methods model the distribution of 3D objects using raw 3D representations, such as point clouds, mesh, and T-SDF.
+On the other hand, rendering-free methods model the distribution of 3D objects using raw 3D representations, such as point clouds~\cite{cui2024lam3d}, mesh~\cite{alliegro2023polydiff}, binary occupancy~\cite{yan2022shapeformer,zhang20233dshape2vecset}, and raw SDF~\cite{zheng2023locally,zhang2024functional,yariv2024mosaic}.
 These methods necessitate careful network design (\eg, treating point clouds as sets~\cite{luo2021diffusion} or handling mesh edges~\cite{liu2022meshdiffusion}), and may struggle to represent intricate object structures.
 SDFusion~\cite{cheng2023sdfusion} and 3DQD~\cite{li2023dqd} employ T-SDF to represent 3D objects.
 However, direct use 3D representation requires substantial memory, while most of the 3D space remains devoid of shape surfaces.
 Consequently, these 3D representation approaches are generally less effective compared to 2D plane formulations~\cite{chan2022efficient}.
-Moreover, T-SDF truncates distance values, leading to a discontinuous representation more sensitive to noise compared to SDF, and not ideal for applications requiring smooth surfaces or continuous fields, which are often primary requirements for 3D shape generation.
 NDF~\cite{shue20233d} was the first to introduce a tri-plane representation for modeling raw 3D data.
 However, their tri-plane representation was derived from a discrete occupancy grid, constraining shape details by the resolution of planes.